Samukera/apiNodeWithTypeorm/README.md

   npm i or yarn i or yarn
 ```

 After this, you need configure the `ormconfig.json` with the data corresponding of the yours database postgres.
-Attention with the port, database and others parameters
+Attention with the port, database and others parameters.
+And configure the `.env` with the example of the `.env.example` in this repo.

 The next step is to run the scripts to create and prepopulate the database.
 So:
 ```js